 We'll admit that we spend a good deal of time examining our skin.
 As in one inch away from the mirror, directly under our bathroom's fluorescent lighting, pulling our faces every which way type of examining.
 And though some of the time we do, indeed, have an agenda (like trying to tweeze that teensy tiny brow hair, or banish that one annoying blackhead), more often than not we're examining our skin just for the heck of it—a scary pastime indeed.

-According to Mariwalla, smile lines are the common—aka non-scientific—term for nasolabial folds.
-Which, she explains are the vertical lines that extend from the sides of the nose and curve around the mouth.
-They're a natural part of aging and therefore can be tricky to treat unless your willing to opt for a cosmetic procedure.
-(But more on that in a minute.)
+According to Kavita Mariwalla, MD, FAAD, who is a specialist in facial reconstruction, skin cancer detection and treatment, and is also an expert esthetician, smile lines are the common—aka non-scientific—term for nasolabial folds.
+Which, she explains, are the vertical lines that extend from the sides of the nose and curve around the mouth.
+They're a natural part of aging and, therefore, can be tricky to treat unless you're willing to opt for a cosmetic procedure.
+(But more on that in a minute).

 Why Do We Get Them?